-The Grace of Giving 2 Cor 8:1-15
+The Grace of Giving: Who is the Generous One?

+2 Corinthians 8:1-15

 Turn to 2 Corinthians 8 please.
 In this Scripture, God invites us to give generously.
 We're talking about money.
 Give money generously as a way of serving the Lord and his people.